BlockchainCommons/XID-Quickstart/docs/01_1_Your_First_XID.md

 > **XID (eXtensible IDentifier)** - The unique identifier for your identity, calculated as the SHA-256 hash of your inception signing public key.
 Persistent across all document editions because it's bound to that original key.
 >
 > **XIDDoc (XID Document)** - The envelope document containing an XID and its assertions (keys, provenance, metadata).
 This is what you create, update, and share.

+## Appendix II: Common Questions

+### Q: What if I lose my XID file?

+**A:** If you lose your `BRadvoc8-xid.envelope` file without a backup, **you lose your identity**.
+This is just like losing your SSH `id_rsa` file.
+There's no recovery mechanism without a backup, so make sure to store encrypted copies in multiple secure locations.

+### Q: Can I use this XID on multiple devices?

+**A:** Yes!
+Copy your `BRadvoc8-xid.envelope` file to other devices.
+Since the private keys are encrypted, the file is reasonably safe to sync via cloud storage (as long as you have a strong password!).
+The XID identifier stays the same regardless of which device you're using.

+You can also create device-specific keys and delegate permissions, allowing each device to have its own key while maintaining a single XID identity.
+More on this in future tutorials.

+### Q: What if I need to revoke my keys?

+**A:** Unlike with SSH keys, you can revoke a key pair while keeping your XID persistent.

+### Q: Why is signing done with Ed25519 instead of Schnorr or other algorithms?

+**A:** Ed25519 is the industry standard (SSH, git, Signal) with wide compatibility and excellent security.
+Advanced users can use other algorithms (`--signing schnorr`, `--signing ecdsa`, `--signing mldsa44`), but Ed25519 is recommended for beginners.